JamesLaviron/serverless-github-kanban-link/README.md

 If you don't use vscode, please take care of the configuration.
 It could prevent you from running eslint.

 ### TODO
-Generate a robot account on zube kanban for story signature
+Generate a robot account on zube kanban for card signature